 October 30, 1988

-During a time of great confusion about the Gospel, Paul spoke in pointed terms about those who pervert the truth of its claims.
-Presenting listeners with a clear basis of the doctrine of justification, Alistair Begg goes on to teach the good news of the Gospel– Christ redeemed sinners by becoming our substitute.
+During a time of great confusion about the Gospel, Paul spoke in pointed terms about those who were perverting the truth of its claims.
+Presenting listeners with a clear basis of the doctrine of justification, Alistair Begg goes on to teach the good news of the Gospel: Christ redeemed sinners by becoming our substitute.
 When we come to recognize that God is wrathful toward sin yet loving toward sinners, our response will be marked by sincere gratitude.

 1Who has believed what he has heard from us?1

 And to whom has the arm of the Lord been revealed?

 2For he grew up before him like a young plant,